 Once you have that information, you can start crafting a message that resonates with voters.

-It’s also essential to keep up with the latest political news and developments.
+Keeping up with the latest political news and developments is also essential.

 You can adjust your strategy as needed by staying up-to-date on the latest news and ensuring you’re always ahead of the curve.